pynetscript/reality/README.md

 ```

 Then the script will:
-- Timestamp the date & time the script started in D/M/Y H:M:S format.
+- Timestamp the date & time the script started in D/M/Y H:M:S format
 - SSH to the first device in the <2nd_argument> (.json)
 - Run all the commands from the <3rd argument> (.txt) one by one
   - Don't run empty line as command
-- Save the running-config to startup-config.
+- Save the running-config to startup-config
-- Disconnect the SSH session.
+- Disconnect the SSH session

 Errors:
 - If the is an authentication error we will get an error message `R1.a-corp.com >> Authentication error`